-Russian Christmas carols are often a combination of Russian and Ukrainian heritage music.
+Russian Christmas carols include selections created just for the season as well as beautiful traditional folk songs with a winter theme.
 If you've never heard these songs before, you're in for a treat.
 Learn the history behind these popular carols while listening to them being performed.

 Russian Christmas Songs